nikitavoloboev/data/docs/looking-back/2023/2023-january.md

 ![](https://images.nikiv.dev/broke-2023.PNG)

-Incredibly tired of being this broke.
+I'm living the sketch of being so broke where the [bank charges me money for being too broke](https://www.youtube.com/watch?v=Y_-1l_SlA7c&t=262s).
 YouTube premium was a luxury anyway.
 And I can't afford health insurance (mandated by NL) or food.
 Only food I eat are eggs with water.

 In other news, [The Last of Us](https://trakt.tv/shows/the-last-of-us) is a great show.